Rodondi/dsc-phase-2-project-group-15/README.md

 #### Why is this important?

 Selecting the right set of property features to highlight in listings can significantly impact not only the speed of a sale but also the final selling price.
-Property size-related features, such as square footage and the number of bedrooms, are among the most influential factors in a buyer's decision-making process.
+Property size-related features, such as square footage and the number of bedrooms (update from final features selected), are among the most influential factors in a buyer's decision-making process.

 #### What we've done: